 Documents to Start a Divorce

-We serve all of Florida in inexpensive document preparation services.
-Folks in Ocala, the 5th Judicial Circuit, including Marion County, Sumter County, Hernando, Citrus and Lake County enjoy meeting personally with us at our Ocala office.
-We can also work with you over the phone or internet, so please give us a call with your questions on a cheap Florida divorce.
+We serve all of Florida with inexpensive document preparation services.
+We are located in Ocala, close to the courthouse for the 5th Judicial Circuit, including Marion County, Sumter County, Hernando, Citrus and Lake County.
+We enjoy meeting personally with you at at our Ocala office.
+We can also work with you over the phone or internet, so please give us a call with your questions on a cheap, low cost Florida divorce.

 Complaint for Divorce (Petition for Dissolution)

 The person filing for divorce is called the plaintiff or petitioner.
 The primary document is called The Complaint for Divorce,or Petition for Dissolution.
 This document informs the Court that he or she is requesting a divorce and states the grounds for the divorce.
 This document also contains basic information about the parties,including names, addresses, dates of birth as well as the date of marriage and more.
 The complaint petition also lists the children of the marriage and the wishes of the filing spouse with regard to custody of the children, and alimony spousal support if requested.
-This document must be filledout absolutely correctly, and must be signed in front of a notary public.
+This document must be filled out entirely, with no mistakes, and must be signed in front of a notary public.

 What If I Can’t Afford the Filing Fee?

-You may ask the court to waive it the filing fee if, due to financial hardship, you are unable to afford it, This is done by filling a written request for a fee waiver.
-In order to filea fee waiver, you will need to give an explanation of your income and expenses and it will be sworn under oath in sign in front of a notary public.
+You may ask the court to waive it the filing fee, due to financial hardship, you are unable to afford it.
+This is done by filling a written request for a fee waiver.
+In order to file a fee waiver, you will need to give an explanation of your income and expenses and it will be sworn under oath and signed in front of a notary public.

 Documents Involving Property and Debts